catspeed-cc/invidious/README.md

 This depends on https://github.com/catspeed-cc/tokenserver-debian being finished.

+# Github notice:

+My github account https://github.com/mooleshacat is flagged and I can't do anything with my organization https://github.com/catspeed-cc/ either.
+This is affecting my ability to create forks and update code on github.
+I am still able to work on my Gitea, but github will not allow me to do anything until my account is unflagged.
+I am in contact with GitHub regarding this issue, but they have not yet responded 48 hours later.
+Unfortunately it may take a month for a response.

 # NOTICE:

-I accidentally merged into master.
-If you use a docker image, you probably should use the official iv-org docker image as catspeed currently does not work on docker.
-There is work to do to get it working with docker.
-It is on the backburner for now.

 Most people will be fine using catspeed-cc/invidious master branch.
 Only use development if you want to test new features, and do not expect support for the development branch.
 If you have troubles, switch back to master.

-Currently this repository is only for people who do a manual compile and install (without docker, not recommended)
+Currently this repository is only for people who do a manual compile and install (without docker, not recommended) docker coming soon

 You can check out the less stable development branch, ```git checkout development``` and ```git pull```